OpenBookStore/openbookstore/README.md

   number `<i>`.
 You can complete this argument using the TAB key (specially handy when you have filtered the results).
 - `inside`: print the current place we manipulate the books from.
 With an argument, change it (use TAB completion).
+- `move`: move a book to another place.
+The place of origin is the one we are currently in (see `inside`).
+Give the quantity to move with for example "x2".
 - `places`: lists the existing places with their number of books and their total cost.
 - `stats`: some numbers.
 Percentage of books without isbn.
 With optional parameters to print the related results:
   - `noisbn`